-Most of the wreckage was scrapped or otherwise removed.
-During 2000, David Mason discovered the crash site and documented it.
+After the crash, most of the wreckage was scrapped or otherwise removed.
+During 2000, David Mason rediscovered the crash site and documented it.
 Using a metal detector he was able to dig up about two dozen small pieces of the Lightning within 12" of the surface and were heavily corroded.
-The pieces consist of a flight control cable pulley, an unfired 20mm bullet, unexpended .50 caliber brass shells and bullets, a firing pin and breech assembly for a .50 cal Browning M2 gun, numerous Philips flat head screws, and various nuts and bolts.
+The pieces consist of a flight control cable pulley, an unfired 20mm bullet, unexpended .50 caliber shells and projectiles, a firing pin and breech assembly for a .50 caliber M2 machine gun, numerous phillips head screws, flat head screws plus various nuts and bolts.

 Artifacts recovered from McGuire's crash site by David Mason in 2000 were donated to Clark Air Base Museum and put on public display.
 During 2007, David Mason erected a memorial and plaque at McGuire crash site on Negros.

 "Air Ace's Body Is Found" June 16, 1949 - Major T. B. McGuire of Ridgewood Killed in Philippine Fighting